Ammara-Kooliane/Kaggle-Competitions/Predict_San_Francisco_crimes/README.md

 Logloss score shows that bagging technique on the LDA model does not make a big difference.

 ###&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b) Script2_LDA_multinom.R
 Contains the second submission to the Kaggle website.
-The model used is logitic regression via neural networks (multinom function) and with the bagging technique.
+The model used is multinomial classification via neural networks (multinom function) and with the bagging technique.
 Score was better with the bagging technique on the multinom model than without.

 ###&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c) Script3_Ggplot2.R
 Contains the graph script used to analyze the features and output.